Skip to content

 They are a 2-2 team that is two lucky plays from being an 0-4 team.
 They’re not the only lucky ones.

-The NFL — where everyone now plays soft-core, prevent defense, and where half of the no-preseason, under-conditioned stars are, unsurprisingly, injured — the NFL has devolved into a collection of mediocre ball clubs so uniformly flawed that they routinely resurrect failed quarterbacks.
+The NFL — where everyone now plays soft-core, prevent defense, and where half of the no-preseason, under-conditioned stars are, unsurprisingly, injured — has devolved into a collection of mediocre ballclubs so uniformly flawed that they routinely resurrect failed quarterbacks.
 Looking at you, Jared and Geno.

-The Chiefs are 4-0, but they’ve only scored 20 more points than their four victims.
-They won their second game by one point because knucklehead Bengals receiver Ja’Marr Chase ran his mouth at the refs and a specious pass interference call set up a last-second field goal.
-Patrick Mahomes has an 89.7 passer rating, 17th in the league, and has thrown five interceptions, which are even more than Jalen Hurts.
+The Chiefs are 4-0, but they’ve scored only 20 more points than their four victims.
+They won their second game by one point because knucklehead Bengals receiver Ja’Marr Chase ran his mouth at the refs and a specious pass-interference call set up a last-second field goal.
+Patrick Mahomes has an 89.7 passer rating, 18th in the league, and has thrown five interceptions, even more than Jalen Hurts.

 » READ MORE: Eagles stats: Missed tackles on defense and pressure on Jalen Hurts were too great to overcome vs. Bucs

-The fact that they’re upcoming sweating games against the Saints, the hobbled 49ers, and the Las Vegas Gardner Minshews should explain why nobody’s really sweating the back-to-back Super Bowl champions.
+The fact that they’re sweating their upcoming games against the Saints, the hobbled 49ers, and the Las Vegas Gardner Minshews should explain why nobody’s really sweating the back-to-back Super Bowl champions.

-Darnold’s sudden bout of competence coincides the Vikings’ unrelenting pressure of the opposition’s quarterbacks — they led with 17 sacks coming out of Sunday — as they continue to blitz like maniacs.
-They’re doing so under second-year defensive coordinator Brian Flores, the former Dolphins head coach and the hottest head-coaching candidate … who also is suing the NFL and four of its teams.
+Darnold’s sudden bout of competence coincides with the Vikings’ unrelenting pressure of the opposition’s quarterbacks — they led the league with 17 sacks coming out of Sunday — as they continue to blitz like maniacs.
+They’re doing so under second-year defensive coordinator Brian Flores, the former Dolphins coach and the hottest head-coaching candidate … who also is suing the NFL and three of its teams.

 Do you think the Vikings will remain unbeaten after their 9:30 a.m.
 Sunday date with Aaron Rodgers and the Jets in London?
 Or their post-bye visit from the Lions, who are really the best team in the NFC, having just dismantled formerly undefeated Seattle?